Karen Sharpe: Life and career

 Sharpe had unsuccessful screen tests while she worked as a model.
 After she was discovered by a talent scout, she began her screen career in 1952, starring as Jane Harris in the film Army Bound, starring along with Stanley Clements and Steve Brodie.
 In the same year, she appeared in the films The Sniper, Holiday for Sinners, Bomba and the Jungle Girl and Strange Fascination, and made her television debut in the ABC anthology television series Rebound.
-In 1955, she won a Golden Globe Award in the category New Star of the Year – Actress for her acting performance as Nell Buck in the 1954 film The High and the Mighty, along with actresses Shirley MacLaine and Kim Novak.
+In 1955, she won a Golden Globe Award in the category New Star of the Year – Actress for her performance as Nell Buck in the 1954 film The High and the Mighty, along with actresses Shirley MacLaine and Kim Novak.